 Don’t Sign Anything

-Never sign a claim, releases or any other forms without discussing it with a qualified lawyer.
+Never sign a claim, releases or any other forms without discussing it with a qualified Charlotte work injury attorney.
 You could unintentionally be signing away your rights to proper compensation by releasing various parties from responsibility.